-The revenues fully reflect the approved structure of the assets and their prudent risk profile.
-Reduction in interest from government bonds was mainly related to lower investment volume in this asset category and lower reinvestment yields at the same time.
-Net gains and losses are negatively influenced by currency devaluation in some currencies like TRY, UAH or HUF.
-On the other hand, this negative effect was compensated by realization of extraordinary profits, mainly from sale of the equity instruments and collective investment undertakings.
-Unrealized gains and losses were affected mainly by increasing yields and decreased prices of bond portfolio.
+The revenues reflect the approved structure of the assets and their prudent risk profile.
+Increase of interest from corporate bonds was mainly related to higher investment volume in this asset category, in reverse, the investment income from cash decreased due to the lower volume of cash in the portfolio, as mentioned above.
+Net gains and losses are negatively influenced by matured bonds and investment funds devalued due to the higher interest rates and by currency devaluation in some currencies like JPY, TRY and PLN.
+On the other hand, this negative effect was compensated by realization of profits, mainly from bond interest.
+Unrealized gains and losses were affected mainly by increasing yields, spreads widening and consequently decreased valuations of the bond portfolio.

-The expenses related to Investment activity in 2021 and 2020 are shown in the following table:
+The expenses related to Investment activity in 2022 and 2021 are shown in the following table: